jaokob/spatial4j/report/report.md

 Jakob: Part 2: DIY (Ad hoc branch coverage tool together with Fredrik), also contributed to report.md and improved branch coverage for computeMutualDisjoint from 0 to 100%, see test cases added.

 Philip: Part 1: Manual calculation of function complexity, condensation graphs.
 Part 2: Two new tests to improve coverage (GeodesicSphereDistCalc::pointOnBearing from 33 % to 100 % and DistanceUtils::vectorDistance from 0 % to 100 %).

+Fredrik: Part 2: DIY (Ad hoc branch coverage tool together with Jakob).
+Improved branch coverage for CartesianDistCalc::equals from 25% to 75% and CircleImpl::relate from 88.9% to 100%, see test cases added.

 ## Overall experience